askopin/dates-comparison-problem/README.md

 ## Naive solution

-The most obvious approach (and also the one suggested by the interviewers) is to just compare dates using calendar or compare strings produced using date formatter:
+The most obvious approach (and also the one suggested by the interviewers) is to use a calendar to compare dates or convert dates to strings omitting the time component and compare the result:

 ```
 class ChainBuilder {